willtownes/willtownes.github.io/_posts/2015-08-12-lehmann-scheffe-completeness.md

 layout: post
 external: [latex]
 ---

 The [Lehmann-Scheffe theorem](https://en.wikipedia.org/wiki/Lehmann%E2%80%93Scheff%C3%A9_theorem) says that if we have an unbiased estimator $\newcommand{\E}{\mathrm{E}}
 \newcommand{\Var}{\mathrm{Var}}
 \newcommand{\Cov}{\mathrm{Cov}} Z$ and a complete sufficient statistic $T$, then the estimator $\phi(T) = \E[Z|T]$ is a uniform minimum variance unbiased estimator (UMVUE).
 In most sane scenarios, complete sufficient statistics are minimal sufficient.
 But proving completeness can be a pain sometimes, while proving minimal sufficiency is relatively easy.
 I wonder what would happen if we took a minimal sufficient statistic, say $S$, that is not necessarily complete, and tried to base estimators on it.
-Note that an example where minimal, but not complete, sufficient statistics can arise is in curve exponential families, so it's not a totally ridiculous proposition.
+Note that an example where minimal, but not complete, sufficient statistics can arise is in curved exponential families.

 Suppose as in the Lehmann-Scheffe proof, we have an unbiased estimator $Z_1$ of the parameter $\theta$ and the minimal sufficient statistic (MSS) $S$.
 Consider the estimator given by $W_1(S) = \E[Z_1|S]$.
 By the [Rao-Blackwell Theorem](https://en.wikipedia.org/wiki/Rao%E2%80%93Blackwell_theorem), since $S$ is sufficient, we have that $\Var[W_1]\leq\Var[Z_1]$.
 Now, since $S$ is MSS, it is a function of every other sufficient statistic.
 This implies that for any other sufficient statistic $R$,